 MASSACHUSETTS near Worchester, Tuesday, Early Morning

 A SINGLE COMPUTER SCREEN GLARED in the darkened offices of Crime Scene Services.
 Trooper Leigh Danner flipped open a notepad where she had described a business card found near the body of her newest case.
 A purple card with only a Web address: DreamWatch.com.

 Danni entered the URL, hoping to find a clue to the victim’s identity.
-She didn’t expect to spill her guts on a paranormal website, but stranger things had happened this night to lead her here at 4:45 a.m., in dead silence, except for quiet tapping under her desk where her foot twitched against the tiled floor.
+She didn’t expect to spill her guts on a paranormal website, but stranger things had happened this night to lead her here at a quarter to five in the morning in dead silence except for quiet tapping under her desk where her foot twitched against the tiled floor.